dsl-logo

 Rates are expected to drop in the near future

 Opting for a variable rate home loan when there are predictions or indications that interest rates may decrease means you could benefit from lower repayments sooner, compared to if you were locked into a fixed-rate mortgage with hefty break costs to pay.
-Keep in mind that rate changes are difficult to predict.
-This is an area where getting advice is a good idea.
+Keep in mind that rate changes can be difficult to predict, and getting help from a mortgage broker is a good idea.

 2